 - Reserved.
 Bit 31 is reserved. - Intra-Packet Header.
 Bit 30 indicates if IPHs (IPTS and IPDH) are inserted before each minor frame.
 The IPHs are only optional because of the mode selection.
 This determines whether IPHs are included or omitted. - 0 =The IPHs are omitted for throughput mode. - 1 = The IPHs are required for packed data and unpacked data modes. - Major Frame Indicator (MA).
 Bit 29 indicates if the first word in the packet is the beginning of a major frame.
-Not valid for throughput mode. - 0 =First word is not the beginning of a major frame. - 1 = First word is the beginning of a major frame. - Minor Frame Indicator (MI).
+This bit is not applicable for throughput mode. - 0 = The first word is not the beginning of a major frame. - 1 =The first word is the beginning of a major frame. - Minor Frame Indicator (MI).
 Bit 28 indicates if the first word in the packet is the beginning of a minor frame.
-Not valid for throughput mode. - 0 = First word is not the beginning of a minor frame. - 1 = First word is the beginning of a minor frame. - Lock Status (LOCKST).
+This bit is not applicable for throughput mode. - 0 = The first word is not the beginning of a minor frame. - 1 = The first word is the beginning of a minor frame. - Lock Status (LOCKST).
 Bits 27-24 indicate the lock status of the frame synchronizer.
-Not valid for throughput mode.
+This bit is not applicable for throughput mode.